ibm-cloud-docs/sap/sap-terraform-multi-tier-anydb-nonhana.md

    terraform init
    ```

 6. Create a Terraform execution plan.
-The Terraform execution plan summarizes all the actions that are done to create the virtual private cloud instance in your account.
+The Terraform execution plan summarizes all the actions that are done to create the VPC instance in your account.

    ```
    terraform init